nezcodin/The-Turnip-Stalk-Market/README.md

 Users will be able to:

-- Create an account and sign in
+- Create an account and sign in (have auth)
 - CRUD a post to advertise their turnip prices to other users
 - Leave comments on other people's posts
 - Reply to other users' comments on postings